mgrosvenor/redo/README.md

-# captian
+#Remote Do
-A python library for running distributed tests/experiments
+Do things on a remote host.
+A python library for running distributed tests.